 Bob Smith | Guide

-Bob has been chasing and photographing severe weather in northern California and southern Oregon for 25 years, and on the Great Plains since 2007.
+Bob has been chasing and photographing severe weather in northern California and southern Oregon for more than 30 years, and on the Great Plains since 2007.
 His fascination for thunderstorms started as a child in Arizona where some of his earliest memories were of Monsoon thunderstorms and haboobs.
-Bob is retired from the California Department of Fish and Wildlife and is an Oakland A's and San Jose Sharks fan.
+Bob is retired from the California Department of Fish and Wildlife and is a trained weather spotter for the National Weather Service with both the Medford, Oregon and Sacramento, California Forecast Offices.
+He is also a die-hard Oakland A’s and San Jose Sharks fan.
+Bob has been a Tempest Tours Guide since 2011.

 Ron Riemersma | Guide